-More than ever, I get the question of “why do you wear a tee shirt with your Twitter username on the back?”
+I often get the question “why do you wear a tee shirt with your Twitter username on the back?”
 Answer: Well, it changes.
-Today, I’m at PubCon South and I hate striking up conversations with total strangers.
+Today, I’m at PubCon South and I’m not a fan of drumming up small talk with strangers.

 This way, people I tweet with can recognize me and say hi.
 I’ll drum up a convo with someone if I recognize them, but people like me use logo avatars that render us unrecognizable to our Twitter friends.
 Hence, the avatar on the front and the username on the back helps people associate with who I am.

 I get the blowback because people assume I am begging everyone to follow me by sharing my username.
 Not at all.

 As a matter of fact, if any of you search marketing types are checking out my blog because you’ve seen me tweet today from PubCon, let me tell you right now: unfollow me right now.
 Save yourself some irritation.

 I don’t tweet about SEO ever.
 This conference is an exception.
 I don’t talk search much.
 I talk about ideas and products, not methods or marketing.
 I do marketing.
 But I don’t talk marketing.